What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 Illicitly manufactured fentanyl can come in many colors, including white, blue, green, and pink.
 It can be sold in powder form, which may be snorted or injected, or as counterfeit pills that are made to look like other prescription narcotics, such as OxyContin or Percocet.

-Fentanyl and other synthetic opioids are extremely potent and dangerous, even in small amounts.
+Fentanyl and other synthetic opioids are highly potent and dangerous, even in small amounts.
 Fentanyl should only be taken under the guidance of a licensed healthcare provider, and any suspected exposure to fentanyl or other illicit drugs should be treated as a medical emergency.

 Colored fentanyl pills